mozilla/version-control-tools/docs/mozreview/reviewboard.rst

 reading, you may want to pay attention to the following, which may be new concepts if you are coming from Bugzilla code reviews:

+Advanced Diff Viewer and Commenting
+   The diff viewing and commenting mechanism in Review Board is much more advanced compared to Bugzilla/Splinter.

+   If the lines of context in a review are not sufficient, you can expand context right from the review interface (it just fetches the data from the underlying repository you pushed the commits too).

+   Intra-line diffs are supported.
+This means if you only change a single character or line, that is clearly indicated.

+   Whitespace differences can be shown or hidden dynamically from the interface.

+   Review comments can be set over multiple lines, allowing reviewers to be clearer about where the comment applies.

+   Interdiff (showing the diff between multiple versions of the diff) works.

 `Issue Tracking <https://www.reviewboard.org/docs/manual/2.0/users/reviews/issue-tracking/>`_
    When writing comments on reviews, Review Board allows you to open an *Issue*.